The Berlin Wall and the Communist Side

 Life in West Berlin: The Non-Communist Side

-While East Berlin was under the control of the Soviet Union and embraced communism, West Berlin remained a free and democratic enclave within East Germany.
-It was heavily supported by the Western Allies and became a symbol of Western freedom and resilience during the Cold War.
+By contrast West Berlin was a free and democratic enclave of West Germany within East Germany and while East Berlin was under the control of the Soviet Union and embraced communism.
+The Western Allies backed it heavily and combined it as a symbol of Western freedom and resilience during the Cold War.

 Democracy and Free Market Economy

-Private property was respected, and entrepreneurial activities were encouraged.
-The government focused on providing a high standard of living, investing in infrastructure, education, and healthcare.
-The city also enjoyed significant cultural diversity due to its unique geopolitical situation.
+Private property was respected, entrepreneurial activities were encouraged.
+The government enjoyed the luxury of expenditure directly proportional to supply, designing its policies vis a vis providing a high standard of living, investing on infrastructure, education and healthcare.
+It was also a city blessed with great political diversity since of its one of a kind geopolitical situation.

 Allies’ Support and the Berlin Airlift